Filmmaker Profile: A Little Family Drama by Nadia Zoe

 What inspired you to pursue a career in filmmaking?

-As a diverse woman, I sought filmmaking because one, I love movies and second because I wanted to see more people like me out there.
-I wanted to share my stories with the world in hopes of providing some other little girl the ability to recognized themselves in the narratives that surround them.
+As a diverse woman, I sought filmmaking because one, I love movies, and second because I wanted to see more people like me out there.
+I wanted to share my stories with the world in hopes of providing some other little girl the ability to recognize themselves in the narratives that surround them.

 Can you talk about the festival experience?
 How does it feel to have your film selected?